alissa-huskey/python-class/docs/guides/poetry.md

 ```

 The easiest way to run commands from the virtual environment is to use the
 `poetry shell` command.
-It will update all of your paths so that Python is able
+It will update all of your paths so that your
-to find all of your dependencies, executables installed from modules (like
+dependencies, executables installed from modules (like `ipython`), and your own
-`ipython`), and your own package scripts and code.
+package scripts and code can be found.

 ```bash
 $ poetry shell